IMXNOOBX/FuFuClient/README.md

 	• Human Bypass - Bypass the anti human plugin in the liveoverflow's server .
 	• NightVision - aka Fulbright.
 	• Flight - Flight like a bird, AntiKick and NoFall together.
+	• XRay - Simple based xRay mod.
+	• Chat Commands:
+	    - FakeCreative, idk what was i thinking while adding this.
+	    - Teleport, Teleport to coordinates.
+	    - Watermak, toggles in game items while i make each item toggle.
+	    - WorldBorder, Noob attempts to bypass the world border.
+(Tested in SP and in a local server, DOESNT WORK :D)
 - To Do
     • WorldBorder Bypass - So you can interact and dont die outside it.
 	• More ideas when i get the ip to join the server :c